juihanamshet/ALS_RDP_Documentation/tutorial-rdp-connection-for-mac/RDP Connection for Mac.md

 ms.author:

 ---
-# Tutorial: Connect to a Linux Virtual Machine User Interface using RDP on a Mac
+# Tutorial: Connect to a Virtual Machine User Interface using RDP on a Mac
-In this tutorial, you, as a student, connect to a Linux Virtual Machine (VM) User Interface (UI) via a Mac computer.
+In this tutorial, you, as a student, connect to a Virtual Machine (VM) User Interface (UI) via a Mac computer.

 In this tutorial, you do the following actions:
 >
 > * Install Microsoft Remote Desktop
-> * Connect to a Linux VM UI
+> * Connect to a VM UI

 ## Start and Connect to a VM
 1. Select **Start** on the tile for the VM of the lab that you want to access.
     ![Start the VM](../media/tutorial-rdp-connection-for-mac/start-vm.png)
+2. * If using a Linux VM:
-2. Select **Connect** and choose the **Connect via RDP** option.
+    Select **Connect** and choose the **Connect via RDP** option.
 If you don't see this option, contact your professor and ask them to follow instructions to [enable a Remote Desktop on a Linux VM](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/use-remote-desktop#connect-your-linux-vm-with-a-remote-desktop-client)
     ![Connect to VM via RDP](../media/tutorial-rdp-connection-for-mac/connect-via-rdp.png)
+    * If using any other VM:
+    Select **Connect**.
-3. A .rdp file will be downloaded on your computer
+3. A .rdp file will be downloaded on your computer.

 ## Install Microsoft Remote Desktop
 1. Open the App Store and search for Microsoft Remote Desktop
     ![Microsoft Remote Desktop](../media/tutorial-rdp-connection-for-mac/install-ms-remote-desktop.png)
 2. Install the latest version of Microsoft Remote Desktop

-## Access the Linux VM UI
+## Access the VM UI
 1. Open the .rdp file downloaded on your computer with Microsoft Remote Desktop.
 It should start connecting to the VM.
     ![Connect to VM UI](../media/tutorial-rdp-connection-for-mac/connect-linux-vm.png)
 2. Click **Continue** if you receive the below error
     ![Certificate Error](../media/tutorial-rdp-connection-for-mac/certificate-error.png)
-3. The VM's UI should open up
+3. The VM's UI should open up.
+Note: The below example is for a CentOS Linux VM.
     ![VM UI](../media/tutorial-rdp-connection-for-mac/vm-ui.png)